railwayapp/docs/src/docs/reference/deployments.md

 #### Remove

-Stops the currently running deployment, this also marks the deployment as `REMOVED` and moves it to the history section.
+Stops the currently running deployment, this also marks the deployment as `REMOVED` and moves it into the history section.

+#### Abort

+Cancels the selected [initializing](#initializing) or [building](#building) deployment, this also marks the deployment as `REMOVED` and moves it into the history section.

 ## Ephemeral Storage